 In Tibetan Buddhism, “The Jewel in the Lotus” symbolizes bodhicitta, which is the wish to attain enlightenment and be liberated from Samsara.
 Together, the six syllables of “Om Mani Padme Hum” represent the union of compassion and wisdom, which are the two aspects of Buddhist practice that lead to enlightenment.

-The benefits of chanting Om Mani Padme Hum mantra
+The Benefits of chanting Om Mani Padme Hum mantra

 The limitless power of the Om Mani Padme Hum mantra is such that even if you lack knowledge of Dharma, and the only thing you know is the mantra, your life can still be good.